GergesHany/object-oriented-programming-OOP-/Encapsulation/README.md

 Encapsulation also leads to [data abstraction](https://github.com/GergesHany/object-oriented-programming-OOP-/blob/main/abstraction/README.md).
 Using encapsulation also hides the data, as in the above example, the data of the sections like sales, finance, or accounts are hidden from any other section.

+In C++, encapsulation can be implemented using classes and `access modifiers`.